-It also has three HDMI (ARC) ports that make it easy to get the best sound from your TV and two other 4K devices at once.
+It also has three HDMI ARC ports that make it easy to get the best sound from your TV and up to two other 4K devices at once.
 This system also has Bluetooth connectivity, and it will work with most remote controls, even the one that you already use to control your TV.

 Despite its name, the JBL Bar 9.1 is actually a 5.1.4 channel system.
 That means it comes with five surround sound channels, one subwoofer, and four up-firing speakers that provide an immersive 3D effect.

-In total, this 48-inch soundbar (with the surround speakers attached) has 13 drivers and tweeters (speakers).
-The 10-inch wireless subwoofer offers theater-level bass, while the two detachable wireless speakers give you a surround sound experience.
+With the surround speakers, this 48-inch soundbar has 13 drivers and tweeters.
+The 10-inch wireless subwoofer offers theater-level bass, while the two detachable wireless speakers give you a surround-sound experience.
 The detachable surround speakers have a 10-hour battery life, and they only take three hours to fully charge.

-The JBL Bar 9.1 supports Dolby Atmos and DTS: X, which means your audio won’t be constricted to specific channels.
-Instead, this soundbar can assign audio to certain locations by bouncing sound off the walls in your room, so you will hear audio coming from all around you.
+The JBL Bar 9.1 supports Dolby Atmos and DTS: X, so you will hear audio coming from all around you.
 It also supports 4K passthrough and has a room correction feature to optimize the sound for any content, no matter where you put it in the room.

-The back of this soundbar has one HDMI in (eARC) and one HDMI out port, so you can use it to connect and control another HDMI device.
+The back of this soundbar has one HDMI eARC in port and one HDMI out port, so you can use it to connect and control another HDMI device.
 You can also stream directly to the soundbar wirelessly via WiFi, Bluetooth, Chromecast, and AirPlay.

-Best 7.1 Soundbar for Home Theaters: Samsung HW-Q90R
+Samsung HW-Q90R: Best 7.1 Soundbar for Home Theaters

 If you’re looking for a truly immersive surround sound experience, the Samsung HW-Q90R is the best soundbar you can get.
 This 7.1.4 soundbar includes additional rear channels that make audio sound like it’s coming from behind you.